jefponte/lumen-api-example/README.md

         php ./artisan migrate

-6. Create the models like this: ./app/Movie.php
+6. Create the models to mapping the fields like this: ./app/Movie.php
 ```php
 namespace App\Models;
 use Illuminate\Database\Eloquent\Model;